 Statics is a course about forces and we will have a lot to say about them.
 At its simplest, a force is a “push or pull,” but forces come from a variety of sources and occur in many different situations.
 As such we need a specialized vocabulary to talk about them.
 We are also interested in forces that cause rotation, and we have special terms to describe these too.

-Some of the important terms used describe different types of forces are given below; others will be defined as needed later in the book.
+Some terms used to describe forces are given below; others will be defined as needed later in the book.

-A point force is a force that acts at a single point.
-Examples would be the push you give to open a door, the thrust of a rocket engine, or the pull of the chain suspending a wrecking ball.
-In reality, point forces are an idealization as all forces are distributed over some amount of area.
-Point forces are also called concentrated forces.
-Point forces are the easiest type to deal with computationally so we will learn some mathematical tools to represent other types as point forces.
+Point Forces, also called concentrated forces, are forces that act at a single point.
+Examples are the push you give to open a door, the thrust of a rocket engine, or the pull a the chain suspending a wrecking ball.
+Point forces are actually an idealization, because real forces always act over an area and not at a mathematical point.
+However, point forces are the easiest type to deal with computationally so we will usually represent other types of forces as equivalent concentrated forces.

-Body forces are forces that are distributed throughout a three dimensional body.
-The most common body force is the weight of an object, but there are other body forces including buoyancy and forces caused by gravitational, electric, and magnetic fields.
+Body forces are distributed forces acting over the volume of a body.
+The most common body force is the body’s weight, but there are others including buoyancy and forces caused by electric and magnetic fields.
 Weight and buoyancy will be the only body forces we consider in this book.